tenebrousedge/shell_guide/shell_guide.md

 The first one you should know is `^C` (ctrl+C).
 This stops whatever command is currently executing, unless you've locked the system up.
 If that happens you can probably still use the `kill` command, but you may also contemplate the failures in life that have brought you that point, your worth as a human being, and the fate of your homework assignment before hitting that panic button.

 Usually holding CTRL/CMD and pressing right or left will scroll by word instead of by character.
-Here are a few more commands
+Here are a few more commands:

 * `^D` : this technically means 'end of file' but you use it to get out of things.
 If you're using zsh but bash is your default shell, pressing this will get you out of zsh and back to bash.
 This is also what you use to close SSH connections.
 * `^A` : jumps to the beginning of the line.
 You use this when you forget something at the beginning of a command